hlbao/description_generation/README.md

 --------------2_MinedDataClean------------------------------------------------------------------------------------------------

-2.1 "constants" focus on special chars in raw mined data which is accessed by DataReader.
+2.1 "constants" focuses on special chars in raw mined data which is accessed by DataReader.
+Spacy pacjage can choose different language, which we will consider in the future.

 2.2 Cleaning of mined data see clean.py.
 Cleaned data set see cleaned.zip